craigbuckler/docker-web/README.md

-# docker-web
+# Docker for Web Development

-Example code from the book and course "Docker for Web Development".
+Example code from the book and course *"Docker for Web Development"*.

+Each example is contained in a folder named after its associated chapter.